david125tran/NumPy-Image/README.md

 # NumPy-Image

-A very short and simple script using NumPy.
+A very short and simple script using NumPy & matplotlib.

 This converts a colored image to black and white.